 - If your AFS username appears, select your identity.
 Then go to Options->Identities and select your identity in the left column.
 Skip to step 3.

 - If your AFS username does not appear select Options->Identities, (General Tab) Add new Identity... .
-Type in your AFS username and PHYSICS.WISC.EDU for the realm.
+Type in your AFS username and PHYSICS.WISC.EDU (not physics.wisc.edu) for the realm.
 Click OK.
 Select your identity in the left column Then go to Options->Identities and select your identity from the left column.

 - Exit Identity Manager: File-> Exit.